CiscoSE/BRKDCN-2937-CLEUR20/README.md

 # BRKDCN-2937-CLEUR20

-Sample Ansible playbooks used during BRKDCN-2937 at Cisco Live Barcelona 2020
+Sample Ansible playbooks and Python scripts used during BRKDCN-2937 at Cisco Live Barcelona 2020

 ---

 ## How to navigate the repository

-The Ansible playbooks used in the discovery and migration demo's are located within their respective directory within this reposotory.
+The Ansible playbooks and Python Scripts used in the discovery and migration demo's are located within their respective directory within this reposotory.

 Each directory contains a README file describing the purpose of each file within the directory.